CasianLW/CarAiAssistant/README.md

 expo start
 ```

-\*or if command not working try (in my case i am using npm start):
+If the above command doesn't work, try:

 ```bash
 npm start
 ```

-This will open up the Expo developer tools in your browser.
+This will launch the Expo developer tools in your web browser.

 ### Running on a Device or Emulator

-To run the app on your device, download the Expo Go app and scan the QR code displayed in the Expo developer tools.
-For running on an emulator, follow the instructions in the Expo documentation for [iOS Simulator](https://docs.expo.dev/workflow/ios-simulator/) or [Android Emulator](https://docs.expo.dev/workflow/android-studio-emulator/).
+To run the app on your device, download the Expo Go app from your app store and scan the QR code displayed in the Expo developer tools.
+For emulator testing, refer to the Expo documentation for [setting up the iOS Simulator](https://docs.expo.dev/workflow/ios-simulator/) or [Android Emulator](https://docs.expo.dev/workflow/android-studio-emulator/).

 ## License

-Distributed under the MIT License.
+This project is licensed under the MIT License

 ## Contact

-Casian - [casian.fr](https://casian.fr/) - contact@casian.fr
+Casian Ciorba - ciorbacasian@gmail.com

-detox test --configuration android.release
+---